Back to All Events

 Trail to the Summit

-a study and mentorship program
+a long-term study and mentorship program

-Understanding you and your individualized spiritual needs enables us to refine our programs to meet your learning and practice experience more holistically.
+Understanding your individualized spiritual needs enables us to refine our programs to meet your learning and practice experience more holistically.
 This survey will take 5-7 minutes, and your responses will remain confidential.
 Thank you for your time and practice.

 Who is This Program for?